 Lastly, are subtitles selected?
 If subtitles are selected, then this may trigger transcoding if the app does not natively support the subtitle format.
 Most Emby apps have native support for text-based subtitles (e.g. srt, vtt, etc).
 Graphical subtitles such as PGS and VobSub are more likely to trigger transcoding.

-To learn more about the formats that are natively supported by each Emby app, please visit the wiki section for that app:
+To learn more about the formats that are natively supported by each Emby app, please visit the knowledge base section for that app:

 Start by focusing on a single example.
 Please report this in our community: